laiyao1/laiyao1.github.io/_pages/about.md

 Research Highlights
 =====
-My long-term research goal is to leverage cutting-edge deep learning technologies to solve challenges in electronic design automation (EDA) and information security.
+My long-term research goal is to leverage cutting-edge deep learning technologies to solve challenges in Electronic Design Automation (EDA) and Information Security (IS).

 Publications
 =====